World War II: Axis attack on the Soviet Union (1941)

 Although the Red Army was preparing for strategic counter-offensives before the war, Operation Barbarossa forced the Soviet supreme command to adopt strategic defence.
-During the summer, the Axis made significant gains into Soviet territory, inflicting immense losses in both personnel and materiel.
+During the summer, the Axis made significant gains into Soviet territory, inflicting immense losses in both personnel and materiel, mainly in massive encirclements around Minsk, Smolensk, and Uman.

+Nazi policy entailed that Wehrmacht subject Soviet POWs (Prisoners of war) to murderous treatment, executing all Jewish and Communist POWs immediately per the Commissar Order, and subjecting the remainder to forced marches to open-air concentration camps, where they were to be deliberately starved to death.
+By the end of the winter of 1941, 2.8 million Soviet POWs had died in German captivity.
+Some 3.3 million Soviet POWs would die in German captivity by the war's end in total, a nearly 60% mortality rate.

 By mid-August, however, the German Army High Command decided to suspend the offensive of a considerably depleted Army Group Centre, and to divert the 2nd Panzer Group to reinforce troops advancing towards central Ukraine and Leningrad.
 The Kiev offensive was overwhelmingly successful, resulting in encirclement and elimination of four Soviet armies, and made possible further advance into Crimea and industrially-developed eastern Ukraine (the First Battle of Kharkov).